-SWDA was dissolved in 1990 when the Onondaga County Resource Recovery Agency (OCRRA) was established.
-Also a public benefit corporation, OCRRA was created at the request of the Onondaga County Legislature by the New York State Legislature to handle the responsibility for municipal solid waste in Onondaga County.
+Following the closing of city landfills, the Onondaga County ResourceRecovery Agency (OCRRA) was established in 1990.
+A public benefit corporation, OCRRA was created at the request of the Onondaga County Legislature by the New York State Legislature to handle the responsibility for municipal solid waste in Onondaga County.

-Through Solid Waste Agreements signed with 33 of the County's 35 municipalities, Onondaga County assumed responsibility for providing for a range of solid waste services and facilities to meet the solid waste management needs of these communities.
+Through the county's most recent 2016 Comprehensive Solid Waste Plan, agreements were signed with 33 of the County's 35 municipalities, giving Onondaga County responsibility for providing a range of solid waste services and facilities to meet the solid waste management needs of these communities.
 In turn, the municipalities pledged to have all municipal solid waste delivered to the OCRRA facilities for processing and handling through what is called contractual flow control.
-In 1990, county government assigned these contracts to OCRRA for implementation.
+In 1990, the county government assigned these contracts to OCRRA for implementation.

-A 15-member board of directors oversees the operation of the trash agency.
-The volunteer directors are appointed by the county executive (four appointees), the mayor of Syracuse (six), the chair of the Onondaga County Legislature (three) and the towns of Van Buren and Onondaga (one appointee each).
+A 12-member board of directors oversees the operation of the trash agency.
+The volunteer directors are appointed by the county executive (four appointees), the City of Syracuse (three appointees), the chair of the Onondaga County Legislature (three appointees), and the towns of Van Buren and Onondaga (one appointee each).
 Members' terms are three years; they are eligible to serve no more than two consecutive terms.